BeminDawoud/NovaVerse/README.md

 # Further enhancements that could be made

-- **Implementing Reseting Password**: Implementing more intuitive UI/UX elements.
+- **Implementing Reseting Password**: Implementing reseting password through django.
 - **Integration of messaging websockets**: Adding websocket functionality to the chat to make it asynchronous.
 - **Notifiction functionalities**: Refactoring code for improved performance and scalability.